 In this article, we are going to talk about the ten essential steps for designing a funnel that converts.
 Spoiler alert: design is a huge component for each and every step!!
 We’re going to talk about why each step is essential and the design elements that can increase conversions!

-One of the most common mistake I see (and personally made myself) is seriously underestimating exactly how much work goes into blogging.
+One of the most common mistakes I see (and personally made myself) is seriously underestimating exactly how much work goes into blogging.

 It’s easy to think that to start a blog– all you have to do is write good content and put it out there on social media.
 But there’s SO MUCH MORE to it than that!